seawind543/react-token-input/README.md

    *
    * @returns {string | Nullish}
    * The `Error Message` of the token.
-   * Return `string type` will let the build-in Token component apply the message
+   * Return `string type` will let the built-in Token component apply the message
    * into the `title` attribute.
 Otherwise, will simply be ignored */ onGetTokenErrorMessage?: OnGetTokenErrorMessage<ValueType, ErrorType>;